Red-Hat-SE-RTO/openshift-ztp/README.md

 cp ./example-spoke-vars/three-node-openshift.sh ./vsphere-converged.env-vars.sh

 ## Create the Spoke Cluster Manifests
+## Set the Git Repo if not using this one
+export GIT_REPO="git@github.com:kenmoini/wg-serto-ztp.git"
 ./bootstrap-spoke.sh ./vsphere-sno.env-vars.sh

 ## Check the newly made manifests into the repository